ENS Class Registration Information for SDSU Students

 After registration closes

 There is a lab fee that must be paid to MBAC to take the class.
 The fee for each class is listed on the class schedule page.
-You must show your SDSU Red ID card to receive the student discount.
-The fee is due by the third class meeting and must be paid to MBAC online, or in person at MBAC or one of the MBAC info tents on campus.
+The fee is due by the third class meeting and must be paid to MBAC online.

 Dropping a class